truck outside near cornfield with thunderstorm approaching

 • Avoid using corded phones.
 Corded phones are NOT safe to use during a thunderstorm.
 However, cordless or cellular phones are safe to use during a storm.

-• Avoid concrete floors and walls.
-Do NOT lie on concrete floors during a thunderstorm.
-Also, avoid leaning on concrete walls.
-Lightning can travel through any metal wires or bars in concrete walls or flooring.
+• Never lie on concrete floors or lean on concrete walls as lightning can travel through any metal wires or bars.

-• Monitor local news or NOAA Weather radio for any emergency watches or warnings
+• Monitor local news or NOAA Weather radio on a mobile device.

-• Take shelter when you see dark clouds or lightning or hear thunder.
+• Take shelter as soon as possible when you see dark clouds or lightning or hear thunder.

 • If you are caught in an area without shelter, avoid lying flat on the ground.
 Crouch down in a ball-like position with your head tucked and hands over your ears while minimizing contact with the ground.

-• Avoid elevated areas such as hills or peaks and never shelter under an isolated tree.
+• Stay away from elevated areas such as hills or peaks and never shelter under an isolated tree.

 • Get off bicycles, motorcycles, scooters or other small vehicles.

-• If you’re in the water, head for shore immediately and avoid metal objects.
+• If you’re in the water when the storm is approaching, head for shore immediately and avoid metal objects.
 Water and metal can both carry an electrical current.

 • If you’re in a group of people, spread out.